RonCrocker/RepData_PeerAssessment1/PA1_template.md

 ddply(df, ~ group, transform, traits = impute(traits, min))
 ```

-*[**Comment to reviewers:** Above I used the generic markdown "format an R program" instead of the knitr-flavored "format and run an R program" for the above since these are comments only.
-Below I'll use the more familiar format to use that function to perform the requested analyses. --rtc]*
+*[**Comment to reviewers:** Above I use the generic markdown "format an R program" instead of the knitr-flavored "format and run an R program" for the above since these are comments only.
+I use the more familiar format of this course (the one with the `{r}` to have `knitr` evaluate the R code) elsewhere in this document. --rtc]*

 #### Impact on data loading
-For ```impute()` to work as intended, the data frame should retain it's NA values.
+For `impute()` to work as intended, the data frame should retain it's NA values.
 That implies that when the data frame is loaded (e.g., via `read.csv()`), the NA values should not be removed (i.e., `na.rm=FALSE`).
 Care should be taken in this area, as it may not be the norm.

 [1]: http://www.oxfordreference.com/view/10.1093/acref/9780195392883.001.0001/acref-9780195392883 "New Oxford American Dictionary
 Copyright © 2010, 2013 by Oxford University Press, Inc. All rights reserved."